EuijinSeo/CyanoDeeplearning/README.md

 # CNN model training

 We uploaded code for tranining CNN model.
 5-Fold cross validation was used in the model training to avoid overfitting which can occur in small dataset.

+# Data refinement and new CNN model training

+We uploaded the code for data refinment, which is the process selecting the **NANNNT-containing**, **NANANT-containing**, **TANNNT-containing** and **TANANT-containing promoters** from natural promoter dataset.
+We also uploaded code for training the 4 CNN models that are trained in each refined dataset.